-We hope you enjoyed this interview with Godard, and look forward to the next Chicago Founders’ Stories@1871 with Bootcamp (formerly 37Signals) founder Jason Fried on February 27th!
-Click here to sign up for the event now.
-We’ll learn about why 37Signals made the jump and what it means for Chicago and the tech community.
+We hope you enjoyed this interview with Genevieve, and look forward to the taping of our next Chicago Founders’ Stories@1871 with WyzAnt co-founder Andrew Geant on July 16th!
+Click here to sign up for the event.

 Pat Ryan is a business and social entrepreneur who has created several high growth software companies as well as several innovative urban education initiatives as a social entrepreneur.
 Pat’s first company, FirstLook, was recognized by Inc Magazine in 2008 as the #4 fastest growing software company in the U.S. in its Inc 500 rankings – the highest ranking ever for a Chicago based software company.
 Pat is also the Founder of MAX Digital as well as the Founder and CEO of INCISENT Labs, a platform and incubator for innovative, industry-changing technologies that spin out into high growth companies.
 MAX Digital was created in INCISENT Labs where Pat and a team are currently incubating their latest start-up.
 Pat blogs at Coolerbythelake.com and can be reached on Twitter @PatRyanChicago.